willmuron/Final-Project-Candida-Auris/instructions.md

 module load python/3.8.6
 python vcf2phylip.py -i merged_resistance.vcf.gz -m2
 ```
-- NOTE that the python script vcf2phylip.py has been added to this repository and will be downloaded to the HPC when you fork it.
+- NOTE that the python script vcf2phylip.py has been added to this repository and will be downloaded to the HPC when you clone it.

 # Run Raxml